sofa-framework/doc/50_Contributing_To_SOFA/60_How_to_Release.md

 It will create a dmg (compressed archive), with an app containing
 \*all\* required libraries, runSofa binary and the share directory.

+## Misc

+Tricks while doing Qt Packaging:
+- (OS X) before running, to show when dylibs are loaded: $ DYLD_PRINT_LIBRARIES=1 ./runSofa
+- Qt plugins are not loaded at runtime so to force Qt to print when plugins are loaded and used: $ export QT_DEBUG_PLUGINS=1

 * * *

 # Final steps